The Islamic Studies Program (ISP) welcomes proposals from faculty for research, conferences, and event co-sponsorships:

 - Event Co-Sponsorship Awards: Funds may be used to bring a colleague to participate in a class or public lecture or any event that engages part of the Islamic world with a broader thematic focus on Islam and Muslim communities.

 Awards of up to $1,500 are granted, depending on the number and character of successful proposals.

 Application deadline: Rolling

 - An explanatory statement no longer than 1,000 words;

-- A current vitae for each principal organizer/participant; and
+- A current CV for each principal organizer/participant; and

 - A budget detailing anticipated costs and all sources of support (pending and confirmed).

 We expect applicants will also explore other sources of support, where appropriate.
-Successful applicants will be asked to submit a project descriptions for the ISP websites and annual reports; a final report is expected as a condition of future support.
+Successful applicants will be asked to submit a project description for the ISP website and annual report; a final report is expected as a condition of future support.